open-ce/open-ce/doc/README.build_env.md

 Other environment files for other packages can also be found in the `envs` directory; simply specify the file for whichever package environment you want.

-Note that the `build_env.py` command executes the `build_feedstock.py` command as needed, behind the scenes.
-This script builds each individual feedstock component dependency using the build recipe within its own repository.
+> Note: that the `build_env.py` command executes the `build_feedstock.py` command
+> as needed, behind the scenes.
+This script builds each individual feedstock
+> component dependency using the build recipe within its own repository.
-You do not need to execute `build_feedstock.py` directly yourself, although you may do so if you wish to perform an individual build of your own for any given Open-CE feedstock repository.
+> You do not need to execute `build_feedstock.py` directly yourself, although
+> you may do so if you wish to perform an individual build of your own
+> for any given Open-CE feedstock repository.

 ## Docker build

 The `--docker_build` option will build an image and run the build command inside of a container based on the new image.